jonaro00/Vinobo/FEEDBACK.md

 > _Tries the register functionality - would be good to get some confirmation after signing up_

 Now a page confirming your registration will be shown after entering your credentials, and from that page you can then navigate to the home screen.

+> _Transcript autoscrolls while playing video.
+Making this optional would help._ _You want to be able to read the transcript while watching a video, without it scrolling for you, since it gives you less control_

+Transcript scrolling is now optional.
+The user disables it by scrolling manually and enables it by clicking a button.

+> _The note timestamps being clickable was discovered by accident (not obvious)._

+They are now more visibly clickable.

+> _Searching in My Notes feature requested._

+We added it.

+> _Would be nice to have an image placeholder for the youtube videos, so that the user can easily browse the videos quickly_

+Thumbnails now show up in the sidebar.

+> _Would be nice if you are not forced to have both title and content for a note_

+Content is now optional.